dophist/kaldi-lstm/README.md

 ## faster version:
 ### batched-BPTT
 Standard LSTM with epoch-wised BPTT suffers from gradients exploding:
 When long sequence is presented, BPTT time unfolding becomes long, backward pass tends to blow up.
 This makes LSTM training in **large dataset** unstable.
-Similar to BPTT(h,h-prime) by williams, Google uses a "batched" BPTT (Tbptt=20), which greatly improves training stability.
+Similar to williams' BPTT(h,h-prime), Google uses a "batched" BPTT (Tbptt=20), which greatly improves training stability.
 Inside an utterance, network states of previous batch are saved and bridged to the next batch as initial history states.

 ### multi-stream training
 multiple utterances are processed simultaneously(4 utterances per CPU in Google's setup).